 The next morning it took awhile for the sun to break through the fog, but when it finally did…

-I wrote a similar post years ago titled Where I Find Inspiration.
-A lot of the elements are the same as they were when I wrote the previous post: being outdoors, exploring a place that is new to me, snagging the best campsite.
+This post was originally titled Where I Find Inspiration (Part 2).
+I wrote a post years ago titled Where I Find Inspiration.
+A lot of the elements are the same as they were when I wrote that post: being outdoors, exploring a place that is new to me, snagging the best campsite.

 So, that’s where I find mine.
 How about you?
 Let me know in the comments!